Gotthard Heinrici: Early life and career

 Heinrici was born in 1886 at Gumbinnen in East Prussia, the son of a minister of the (Protestant) Evangelical Church in Germany.
 He came from a long line of East Prussian theologians, including his uncle Georg Heinrici and his grandfather Carl August Heinrici, and remained a devout Lutheran throughout his life.
-Following graduation from secondary school in 1905, he broke from family tradition and joined the army on 8 March 1905 as a cadet in an infantry division.
+Following graduation from secondary school in 1905, he broke from family tradition and joined the army as a cadet in an infantry division on 8 March 1905.
 From 1905 to 1906, Heinrici attended a war school.
 During World War I, Heinrici fought in the German invasion of Belgium and earned the Iron Cross 2nd Class in September 1914.
 Heinrici's division was then transferred to the Eastern Front.
 There, he fought in the First Battle of the Masurian Lakes and the Battle of Łódź, receiving the Iron Cross 1st Class in July 1915.

 In May 1916, Heinrici took part in the Battle of Verdun.
 Beginning in September 1916, he served in General Staff positions with the XXIV Reserve Corps and the 115th Infantry Division.
 In March 1917, Heinrici was posted to the German General Staff.
 In September, he attended a General Staffs officer training course, and later served as a staff officer with VII Corps and the VIII Corps.
 In February 1918, Heinrici was posted to an infantry division, serving as a staff officer responsible for operations.
 In this position, he was awarded the Prussian Knight's Cross of the Royal House Order of Hohenzollern with Swords in August 1918.

 Heinrici had two children, Hartmut and Gisela, with his wife Gertrude.
-He was a devout Protestant who regularly went to church.
+He was a devout Protestant (Lutheran) who regularly went to church.
 His religious faith and refusal to join the Nazi party made him unpopular with the Nazi hierarchy and led to clashes with Hitler and Reichsmarschall Hermann Göring, who scorned him.
 Because Heinrici's wife Gertrude had a Jewish parent, their children were labeled Mischlinge (partly Jewish) under Nazi racial law.
 However, Heinrici received a "German Blood Certificate" from Hitler himself, which validated their supposed "Aryan" status and protected them from discrimination.